NotSlater/AIOReaper/README.md

 **Releasing at 25 Stars!**
-All-In-One Reaper is a program that will spam a phone number/email with messages.
+All-In-One Reaper is a program that will spam a phone number/email with messages.j
 If you would like a faster/pre-release version of this, dm me on discord to buy for $30 lifetime!

 ## Disclaimer